lee-b/kobold_assistant/README.md

 # Kobold-Assistant

 ### NOTE: This was a fun project in the early ChatGPT days.
 Now, it's outdated.
-I'd recommend looking at open-webui + llama.cpp + openedai-speech.
+I'd recommend looking at open-webui + llama.cpp + openedai-speech, until the true end-to-end multimodal models are available for this.

 A fully offline voice assistant interface to KoboldAI's large language model API.
 Can probably also work online with the KoboldAI horde and online speech-to-text and text-to-speech models, if you really want it to.